Journalist Charts The 'Bizarre Twists And Turns' Of The Trump-Russia Dossier

 On Steele not initially knowing he was doing research for the Clinton campaign

 Christopher Steele's very English, OK?
 So he's really not a part of our American political scene.
-He's a British expert in Russia living in London, and he's contacted by his friend Glenn Simpson at Fusion GPS whose firm is in Washington.
+He's a British expert on Russia living in London, and he's contacted by his friend Glenn Simpson at Fusion GPS whose firm is in Washington.
 They've worked together on other cases in the past, and Glenn Simpson says to him, "I've got these leads on Donald Trump and I can't get any further.
 I'm hitting kind of a dead end.
 Would you be interested in helping?
 Do you think you might be able to do this job?"

 Steele says, "Sure, I'd be interested in looking into it."
 But he thinks he's working for Fusion GPS.
 He knows they have what they refer to as an "ultimate client," but the ultimate client, he's told, is a law firm.
 That is true.
 It's a law firm named Perkins Coie, but Perkins Coie is actually the law firm for Hillary Clinton's campaign and for the DNC.
 And it's the DNC and Clinton and the Clinton campaign who are paying for this research, but they never tell Christopher Steele this in the beginning.
 At least for months he doesn't know it.
 He's not an idiot, so he can obviously figure out that he's doing some kind of research — that he's looking at Trump in a negative light and he can deduce that it's likely for the presidential campaign; he just doesn't know specifically who.